Moderate Dimension Reduction for $k$-Center Clustering: Introduction

 \subsection{Extension: Inputs of Small Doubling Dimension}

 When the input $P\subset\R^d$ has small doubling dimension, one can achieve even better dimension reduction than \Cref{thm:dim_reduction_informal}, eliminating the dependence (of $t$) on $d$ and $n$.
 Following~\cite{GKL03} (see also~\cite{Clarkson99}), the \emph{doubling dimension} of a set $P\subset\R^d$, denoted $\ddim(P)$, is the smallest number such that every ball (in $P$) can be covered by $2^{\ddim(P)}$ balls of half the radius.
 Dimension reduction for inputs of small doubling dimension has been studied before for three problems: For facility location, one can achieve $O(1)$-estimation using target dimension $t=O(\ddim(P))$~\cite{DBLP:conf/icml/NarayananSIZ21}.
-For Nearest-Neighbour Search (NNS), one can obtain $(1+\epsilon)$-approximation using $t=O(\tfrac{\log (1/\epsilon)}{\epsilon^2} \ddim(P))$~\cite{DBLP:journals/talg/IndykN07}, and for minimum spanning tree (MST), one obtains $(1+\epsilon)$-estimation using a similar target dimension albeit with another additive term of $O(\tfrac{\log\log n}{\epsilon^2})$~\cite{DBLP:conf/icml/NarayananSIZ21}.
-The following theorem, which we prove in \ifLIPICS the full version, \else \Cref{sec:doubling}, \fi shows an analogous result for $(1+\epsilon)$-estimation of $k$-center.
+For Nearest-Neighbour Search (NNS), one can obtain $(1+\epsilon)$-approximation using $t=O(\tfrac{\log (1/\epsilon)}{\epsilon^2} \ddim(P))$~\cite{DBLP:journals/talg/IndykN07}, and for minimum spanning tree (MST), one can achieve $(1+\epsilon)$-estimation using a similar target dimension albeit with another additive term of $O(\tfrac{\log\log n}{\epsilon^2})$~\cite{DBLP:conf/icml/NarayananSIZ21}.
+Following our work, new bounds for these and other problems were obtained in~\cite{GJKSSSW25,HJKY25,JKSSY26}.
+The following theorem, which we prove in \Cref{sec:doubling}, shows an analogous result for $(1+\epsilon)$-estimation of $k$-center.

-\begin{theorem}[Dimension Reduction for Doubling Sets, informal] For every $\epsilon,d,k$ and $\ddim$, suppose $G$ is as in \Cref{sec:main_results} with target dimension $t=O(\tfrac{\log(1/\epsilon)}{\epsilon^2}\ddim + \tfrac{\log k}{\epsilon^2})$.
-Then, for every set $P\subset \R^d$ whose doubling dimension is at most $\ddim$, with high probability, $G$ preserves the $k$-center value of $P$ within $1+\epsilon$ factor. \footnote{The $k$-center value here refers to $C\subset \R^d$, i.e., centers from the ambient space.
+\begin{theorem}[Dimension Reduction for Doubling Sets; abridged version of \Cref{thm:doubling_diameter}] For every $\epsilon,d,k$ and $\ddim$, suppose $G$ is as in \Cref{sec:main_results} with target dimension $t=O(\tfrac{\log(1/\epsilon)}{\epsilon^2}\ddim + \tfrac{\log k}{\epsilon^2})$.
+Then, for every set $P\subset \R^d$ whose doubling dimension is at most $\ddim$, with high probability, $G$ preserves the $k$-center value of $P$ within $1+\epsilon$ factor.\footnote{The $k$-center value here refers to $C\subset \R^d$, i.e., centers from the ambient space.
 The theorem extends to preserving solutions, albeit with the restriction $C\subseteq P$, which introduces a factor of $2$ in the approximation. } This result extends to the $k$-center variants listed in~\Cref{table:dim_red_k_center_variants}. \end{theorem}